shiggl/melee-tools/README.md

 # SSBM Skin Creation Tutorial (For Blender)

 **Before we begin, I want to thank [xRunRiot](https://twitter.com/xRunRiot) for compiling a lot of the steps together and publishing them in the Animelee discord.
-This page is largely a reflection of that tutorial with a few modifications based on my experience and knowledge.**
+Prior to his effort, a lot of skin modding knowledge was decentralized and incomplete.

 This tutorial focuses on the model-editing portion of creating a skin, ignoring things like character portraits or stock icons.
-It isn't fully comprehensive— there are gaps in our collective knowledge, so this tutorial may always be a work in progress.
+It isn't fully comprehensive— there are gaps in our collective knowledge, so this tutorial will be a work in progress.
 With that in mind, let us begin.

 ---